With Nobel Laureate Dr Barry C. Barish attending in person.

 Frequently Asked Questions

-The Re:think Essay competition is meant to serve as fertile ground for honing writing skills, fostering critical thinking, and refining communication abilities.
+The Cambridge Re:think Essay competition is meant to serve as fertile ground for honing writing skills, fostering critical thinking, and refining communication abilities.
 Winning or participating in reputable contests can lead to recognition, awards, scholarships, or even publication opportunities, elevating your academic profile for college applications and future endeavours.
 Moreover, these competitions facilitate intellectual growth by encouraging exploration of diverse topics, while also providing networking opportunities and exposure to peers, educators, and professionals.
 Beyond accolades, they instil confidence, prepare for higher education demands, and often allow you to contribute meaningfully to societal conversations or causes, making an impact with your ideas.

 There is no entry fee for the competition.
 Waiving the entry fee for our essay competition demonstrates CCIR’s dedication to equity.
 CCIR believes everyone should have an equal chance to participate and showcase their talents, regardless of financial circumstances.
 Removing this barrier ensures a diverse pool of participants and emphasises merit and creativity over economic capacity, fostering a fair and inclusive environment for all contributors.